Quick Take

 Exercise

 These dogs require daily exercise.
 You should plan to take your dog for a long walk each day and provide it with opportunities to run and play around in a fenced-in yard or at a dog park.
-Since these dogs are so large, their energy level isn’t as high as some other breeds.
+Since these dogs are so large, their energy level isn’t as high as that of some other breeds.

 Puppies